-During the course of your claim for compensation, your solicitor may receive a Part 36 offer from the other side.
+During the course of your claim for car accident compensation, your solicitor may receive a Part 36 offer from the other side.
 This is an offer to settle the claim without having to go to Court.

 It’s also possible (but not as common) to make a Part 36 offer to the third party to try and get them to settle the claim earlier.